timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/ingest-query-btc-transactions.md

 on the timestamp column of the table.
 This already improves the queries where you filter by the time column.

-Additonally, you let's speed up queries in which you're searching for individual transactions using the `hash` column, by adding a `HASH INDEX` to the column:
+Additonally, you can also speed up queries in which you're searching for individual transactions using the `hash` column, by adding a `HASH INDEX` to the column:
 ```sql